 Your child’s keyperson will have observed and monitored your child’s progress and raised any concerns they may have with the Special Educational Needs Co-ordinator.
 The setting will seek advice from the Area Inclusion service and any other outside agencies to discuss what support may be appropriate for your child.
 By looking at your child as an individual, we can then observe and assess how they cope and what progress they are making.
 The decision about what support is needed is made through a partnership with parents, staff and outside agencies all working together for the benefit of your child.

 - How are parents involved in the setting/school/college?
 How can I be involved?

-We encourage parents to become involved as much as they can be.
+At Barton Pre School we encourage parents to become involved in the setting as much as they can be.
 We welcome your contributions to your child’s learning journal and work with you to support your child’s learning.
-Throughout the year you are welcome to join the staff and children, who play an active part in the services, in the church for Harvest Festival, Nativity Service and also Mothering Sunday.
+Throughout the year you are welcome to join the staff and children, who play an active part in the services, in the church for Harvest Festival, Nativity Service and Mothering Sunday.
 The pre school is a charity and we need to fundraise to allow us to buy new resources and this is one aspect where the parents can really help.
-After the Nativity service, there is a Christmas Fair that the parents organise and run on our behalf which everyone can be involved in.
-In the summer term we hold our sports day in the gardens at the local church and also organise our annual outing, which our families are invited to attend.
+After the Nativity service, there is a Christmas Fair that the parents organise and run on our behalf and which everyone can be involved in.
+In the summer term we hold our sports day in the gardens at the local church and organise our annual outing to which our families are invited to attend.
 The children always enjoy having visitors, so we may ask parents to come and share any skills or talents they may have with the children or tell them about what they do for a living.
-We also encourage parents to participate in our “Stay and Play” sessions, which will allow you to see how the setting is run on a daily basis.
+We also encourage parents to participate in our “Stay and Play” sessions, which will allow you to see how the setting is run daily.
 You will be able to see how your child spends their time with us and how the staff support your child in their learning.
 We strongly value the relationship we have with our families and are always trying to develop and encourage this further.